Birmingham Back to Backs: Layout and design

 In No. 52 Inge Street/ 2 Court 15 only one original stairway remains — from the ground to the first floor in the front house.
 The stair in No. 54 Inge Street has been removed at ground floor level but in No. 3 Court 15 the complete staircase survives.

 The rear entrances to Nos.
 55, 57 and 59 are gained through a very narrow tunnel entry from Court 15.
 A staircase on the back wall of each house led up to the first and second floors.
 The houses were lit by windows on the Hurst Street side and heated by shared chimney stacks.
 No. 63 Hurst Street shared a chimney with No. 65 Hurst Street, the front house of a pair of back to backs which were part of Court 2 Hurst Street, now demolished.
 No. 55 Hurst Street has a large bay window at first floor level overlooking Inge Street, which is an early feature.
 All the houses in the terrace have late 20th century shop fronts, replacing earlier ones which were installed about 1900.
+One of the shop fronts serves as reception, whilst another is a second-hand bookshop for the National Trust.

 Court 15 may have originally had a water pump in the courtyard, though this is not known for certain.
 By the 1880s, a single tap had been installed.
 The brick paved yard contains an open drain running in front of the three back houses.
 In the 1930s, the two washhouses and water closets (outdoor flush toilets) were constructed on the site of the workshops and outbuildings in the courtyard.